Institutional Arrangements and Forward Agenda

-Like Australia's other free trade agreements (FTAs), PACER Plus includes a Party-to-Party consultations and dispute settlement mechanism.
+Like Australia's other Free Trade Agreements (FTAs), PACER Plus includes member-to-member consultations and a dispute settlement mechanism.
 This builds on chapter-specific consultations provisions in the Agreement.

 For the first time in an Australian FTA, sanitary and phytosanitary measures will be subject to the Consultations and Dispute Settlement Chapter.
 This innovation reflects the fact that some of the Pacific island countries (such as Cook Islands, Kiribati, Nauru, Niue, Tuvalu) are not Members of the World Trade Organization (WTO), and therefore do not have recourse to the WTO dispute settlement system.